 - Stage installation and maintenance of safety regulations, including fire safety setups.

 - Build and breakdown stages, rigging audio system, gaffing of gear.
-Assist with backline, stage lines.
+Assist with backline and stage lines.

 - Set up scenery and props.
-Ensure lights, sound and other production gear is functional.
+Ensure lights, sound, and other production gear are functional.

 - Qualified for wardrobe dressing, stitching, and laundry; have worked on shows involving multiple quick changes with ease.

 - Hospitable to all artists; catered to the needs of the talent, such as providing personal assistance and attention to ensure the delectation of the client.